Bug report #15982

 Data not being saved to PostGIS database consistently

-Added by John Zielinski over 7 years ago.
-Updated about 5 years ago.
+Added by John Zielinski almost 8 years ago.
+Updated over 5 years ago.

 Status:Closed